zulip/zulip/docs/subsystems/markdown.md

 realm could have
 [linkifiers](https://zulip.com/help/add-a-custom-linkifier)
 or [custom emoji](https://zulip.com/help/custom-emoji)
-configured, and Zulip supports mentions for streams, users, and user groups (which depend on data like users' names, IDs, etc.).
+configured, and Zulip supports mentions for channels, users, and user groups (which depend on data like users' names, IDs, etc.).

 At a backend code level, these are controlled by the `message_realm`